October 22, 2025

 Event schedule

-Program Statement: As AI and social media reshape how Americans access information and build communities, religious organizations are increasingly entangled in today’s policy and political debates.
+Program Statement: As AI and social media reshape how Americans access information and build communities, people of faith are increasingly entangled in today’s policy and political debates.
 God, Government and the Algorithm explores how technology is influencing faith, how faith is influencing politics, and what happens when both are shaped by forces few fully understand.

 With the second Trump administration redrawing the political map and culture war flashpoints multiplying by the week, religious organizations are not just responding to the news cycle—they’re shaping it.
 Through discussion and analysis, we’ll examine how religious leaders, lawmakers, and tech companies are negotiating questions of authority.